 This class involves the creative use of the computer as a design tool and as a fine art/illustrative medium.
-Topics include elementary computer graphic techniques; aesthetics; elements and principles of design, color, composition, and formal aesthetic criteria as it is applied to creating art and illustration on the computer.
+We'll be covering the use of raster images (drawing with pixels in Photoshop), vector images (drawing using points in Illustrator), and then taking those images and using them for simple animation in Flash.
+Topics include elementary computer graphic techniques; aesthetics; elements and principles of design, color, and composition; and formal aesthetic criteria as it is applied to creating art and illustration on the computer.